MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-maintain.md

 ## When apps or PTEs cannot be updated by Microsoft

 This section describes the processes that are initiated during and after upgrade attempts of code provided by publishers of apps or PTEs.
+For information about handling a PTE that has conflicts with another extension, see [Upgrading Per-Tenant Extensions that Conflicts with Other Extensions](../upgrade/upgrade-pte-merge-conflict.md).

 - **T1 – T30**: Microsoft alerts administrators, resellers, and ISVs